Get Adobe Flash player

 Throughout the years, epic battles have been fought among great contenders.
 These battles continue to be waged through generations, in our personal lives, and even on the top of our heads.
 Today, in the spirit of the Olympics, I’m waging a war between my current go-to products for wash and gos (not counting my recent love of aloe vera gel), so you can compare and place your bets.hair-rules-kinky-curling-creamMiss Jessie's Quick Curls

-Both products will be measured according to My Curly Mane’s criteria.
+Both natural hair products will be reviewed and measured according to My Curly Mane’s criteria.
 A full point will be given for successful completion of each category.
 A half point will be given for satisfactory results.
 The categories are: price, ingredients, scent, application, look, feel, and the wild card—ability to produce second day hair.
 Scores can range from 0 to 7 (perfect) points.

 Let’s get ready to battle!